Skip to main content

 Proper Planning Goes a Long Way

-The main takeaway is that if you don’t plan for Aunt IRMAA, then she’ll show up at the worst possible time.
+Bottom line, if you don’t plan for Aunt IRMAA, then she’ll show up at the worst possible time.
 Obviously, you can’t control everything.
 Knowing how to optimize your income and expenses in retirement is super helpful.

 You’ll want to be intentional about how you accumulate income, apply prudent tax strategies, and implement well-planned retirement income tactics.
 Getting all the pieces to work in concert over the course of your lifetime is essential.
-Any method used in a vacuum will probably be less effective.

 Final Thoughts About IRMAA